zackdihel/DA-project-1/README.md

 # Executive Memo

 **Key Findings**
-No evidence that minimum wage reduces employment
+1. No evidence that minimum wage reduces employment
-•⁠  ⁠No immediate employment shock after the policy
+2. No immediate employment shock after the policy
-•⁠  ⁠NJ employment grew ~1.3% faster per quarter post-treatment •⁠  ⁠Strong support for parallel trends assumption
+3. ⁠NJ employment grew ~1.3% faster per quarter post-treatment
+4. Strong support for parallel trends assumption

 In replicating and then extending the Card & Krueger (1994) study, the following conclusions were identified.
 The replication produced the same results as the original paper, which were that an increase to the minimum wage for fast food workers in NJ saw a correlated increase in employment in the fast food sector; the extension broadened the study out to a 4 year window, which showed that employment trends were in fact parallel to Pennsylvania before the wage increase, and saw a gradual but significant increase following that change.